roadsidemultimedia/Docs/tutorials/lockdown-visual-editor.md

 define('WP_DEBUG', false);
 ~~~

-Add below that, the following code:
+Add below that, the following code (remember to change the usersname in the example below to your teams usernames):

 ~~~ .php
 define( 'PL_EDITOR_LOCK', 'andrew,bob,chris,daniel,eric' );